CyclotronResearchCentre/qMRI_MSPM_AgeFx/HowTo.md

   - `crc_qMRIage_04_mSPM`, performing the multivariate SPM, per tissue-weighted smoothed images (2), relying on the previously built univariate SPMs (4).
 The 2 MSPM analysis are placed in different derivatives folders.

 ### Limitations

+There remain a few [open issues](https://github.com/LREN-CHUV/MSPM/issues) with MSPM code.
+Most of these should not be too difficult to fix... except for [issue nr 4](https://github.com/LREN-CHUV/MSPM/issues/4) about the definition of the contrasts (which **must** be entered manually through a pop-up GUI :astonished:).

 The main problem with MSPM code, as it stands now, is that **one cannot fully automatize the MSPM analysis**!
 Indeed, when trying to run the `Analysis` module, only the `MSPM.mat` file is selected and an external GUI window opens to defined the contrasts of interests: one for the experimental design (e.g. group comparison or regression) and one for the modalities (e.g. effect across all modalities).
 This poorly fitted GUI, then opens SPM's standard contrast definition GUI window.